Richardson Olmsted Complex: In popular culture

+Lizzie D. Cottier surreptitiously wrote a novel, The Right Spirit, in 1885 while committed to the Buffalo State Asylum.

 In 1983 a portion of a ground floor hallway and one hospital room were prepared to appear as a maternity ward and used as a location for The Natural, where the character Roy Hobbs, as played by Robert Redford, was shown recovering from internal injuries.

 Mount Massive Asylum, the main setting for the 2013 horror game Outlast, was modeled after the Richardson Olmsted Complex.

+Plans, drawings, images, records

+Architectural plans and drawings, and internal records from the Buffalo State Hospital are found in several places.
+Most are offline and undigitized.